natmegsweden/NatMEG-PD_data/textfiles/README.md

 experiment.
 For example, was the experiment performed in a shielded room with the subject seated in a fixed position.

+MEG recordings were done in a two-layer magnetically shielded room (Vacuumschmelze GmbH) using Neuromag TRIUX 306-channel whole-head system with 102 magnetometers and 102 pairs of planar gradiometers.
+The recordings were sampled at 1000 Hz with an online 0.1 Hz high-pass filter and 330 Hz low-pass filter (Vinding et.al.
+2022).

 ### Initial setup

 A summary of what setup was performed when a subject arrived.

+Head-position indicator coils (HPI) were attached to subjects' heads to measure head position and head movement inside the MEG scanner.
+The Polhemus Fastrak motion tracker was used for the digitalization of HPI and uniformly sampled additional points of subjects' head shapes.
+MEG was recorded simultaneously with vertical and horizontal electrooculogram (EOG) and electrocardiogram (ECG) (Vinding et.al.
+2022).

 ### Task organization